Battery sensor: how it works, problems, checking, battery replacement

 Honda issued the recall (service bulletins 17-057 and 17-069) to check and, if needed, replace the battery management sensor in the 2013-2016 Honda Accord (except Hybrid).
 According to the bulletin 17-069, the moisture and road salt getting into the sensor "could result in an electrical short and, subsequently, a fire."

-If a car has a battery current sensor and additional electrical accessories are connected directly to the battery negative terminal, it may cause problems, because the current will bypass the battery current sensor and its readings won't be accurate.
+If a car has a battery current sensor and additional electrical accessories are connected directly to the battery negative terminal, it may cause problems, because the electric current will bypass the battery current sensor and its readings won't be accurate.
 For example, the owner's manual for the 2019 Ford Explorer advises not to connect any electrical device ground connection directly to the low voltage battery negative post to ensure proper operation of the battery management system (BMS).

 In many vehicles, a bad battery sensor can cause the Stop/Start system not to work.